If there’s one sport that defines life completely, then it’s definitely boxing. Can you argue with that? I doubt it.

 Requiem for a Heavyweight (1962)

 The film adaptation of the famous teleplay written by Rod Serling, Requiem for a Heavy Weight is a 1962 film starring Anthony Quinn in the lead role as Luis ‘Mountain’ Rivera, alongside a supporting cast comprising of Jackie Gleason, Mickey Rooney, Julie Harris in addition to the boxing legend Cassius Clay, later known as Muhammad Ali, in a cameo appearance.
-Although, the movie is centered around a boxer, there’s not much boxing in the film.
-The film revolves around the life struggles faced by Mountain and how he copes up with them and at the end with a broken heart quits the real fighting sport boxing and joins the staged, predetermined professional wrestling.
+Although the movie is centered around a boxer, there’s not much boxing in the film.
+The film revolves around the life struggles faced by Mountain and how he cope up with them and at the end with a broken heart quits the real fighting sports boxing and joins the staged, predetermined professional wrestling.